fullstackguyhere/Software-Defined-Routing-SDN-/README.md

 # Software-Defined-Routing
-Implemented simulated routers in application layer over a customized network with an SDN controller.
+Over a customized network with an SDN controller, implemented simulated routers in application layer .
 Features
 1. Router Distance update with controller,
 2. Data Transfer via shortest path using Bellman Ford,